Andy Nowacki |

 In general, I am happy to advise PhD students on any of my areas of expertise.
 If you are bringing your own funding, then you should think about what scientific problem you would like to work on, perhaps writing up some notes on this as a short research proposal, and then we can develop a project together.
 It doesn’t need to be polished or advanced, but you will find it most rewarding to study something you are interested in, rather than just asking what to do.

-Alternatively, it is usually also the case that I will advertise for students via our Doctoral Training Partnership scheme (DTP) or other similar schemes which come with funding.
+Alternatively, it is usually also the case that I will advertise for students via our Doctoral Training Network scheme (DTN) or other similar schemes which come with funding.
 In this case, a project will already have been described and advertised, and if you are interested in working on this you should contact me and apply.
 There will always be scope to alter and shape the advertised project to your own interests and we can discuss this as part of the application process.

 If you have decided that you are interested in working with me as a potential supervisor, it is a good idea to email me.
 In your email, you want to show that you either have a research project in mind, or that you understand the advertised project.
 You should also show that you have the potential to do research, and so sending previous research projects such as a final-year or masters’ dissertation is very useful.
 Likewise, a CV is good to include.
 Feel free also to point to any papers you have been involved with, any code you have written that is on the web, etc. Finally, I would be interested to hear that you have read the information on this page!

-Note that timelines vary, but in recent year the DTPs have begun advertising projects in late October and had application deadlines in early January.
+Note that timelines vary, but in recent year the DTNs have begun advertising projects in late October and had application deadlines in early January.
 This means you need to begin looking for a project and contacting supervisors in the autumn.

 If you have developed your own project with me and are bringing your own funding or funding from a scholarship scheme, then you need to follow the University’s procedure to apply to study for a postgraduate degree.
 You will need to submit the research proposal we have developed, alongside other documentation such as degree transcripts and proof of English lanuage qualifications if necessary.